-- As on September 30, the company is operating 2 COCO (company-owned, company-operated), 30 DODO (dealer-owned, dealer-operated) CNG stations (comprising 55% of its total CNG retail outlets), which include the IRM Energy branding to position and strengthen the company's corporate identity and 24 OMC (Oil marketing companies) CNG stations - The company has connected 168 industrial customers (comprising ~95% of total PNG sales in the second quarter of fiscal 2023) - Gas prices have been benchmarked with respective alternate fuel to offer an advantage to customers switching from alternate fuels.
+- As on June 30, 2023, the company operates a total of 66 CNG retail outlets and 1 pure play mother station i.e. total 67 outlets, of which 3 are COCO (company-owned, company-operated) stations (including 1 pure play mother station), 36 DODO (dealer-owned, dealer-operated) CNG stations, representing ~54% of total CNG stations.
+These stations feature the IRM Energy branding, which serves to enhance the company's corporate identity.
+Additionally, the company operates 28 OMC (Oil marketing companies) CNG stations. - The company has connected 184 industrial customers (comprising ~93% of total PNG sales in the first quarter of fiscal 2023-2024) - Gas prices have been benchmarked with respective alternate fuel to offer an advantage to customers switching from alternate fuels.
 Due to company's competitive gas price and optimised operational expenditure, the company can offer the gas to its industrial PNG customers at a viable price in the market and enable the industrial PNG customers to switch from other alternate fuels (coal and FO) to natural gas